 Trainers should ensure that candidates are made aware of the importance of assessing the strengths, weaknesses and needs of the group and planning the journey accordingly.
-Trainers should discuss with candidates how best to carry out initial preparation and budgeting exercises and how to complete detailed planning before leading day journeys into upland areas.
+Trainers should discuss with candidates how best to carry out initial preparation and budgeting exercises and how to complete detailed planning before leading day and overnight expeditions into the mountains.
 Candidates should be made aware of some of the formal requirements of the planning process such as gaining parental consent, organising insurance and obtaining organisational permissions.
-Risk assessments for accompanied journeys should be undertaken.
+Risk assessments for both accompanied and unaccompanied journeys should be undertaken.